afragen/git-updater-translations/README.md

 GitHub Updater merges the correlative plugin or theme data with the data retrieved from the `language-pack.json` to add data to the update transient.

-To utilize the Language Pack Creator, you will need to open `http://localhost/my-translation-repo/vendor/afragen/language-pack-maker/index.php` in localhost.
+To utilize the Language Pack Creator, you will need to open and run `http://localhost/<my-translation-repo>/vendor/autoload.php` in localhost.
 This will create the necessary zipfiles and `language-pack.json`.